A 2016 USC study suggests that some teens who never would have smoked are now vaping.

-The USC study found that the number of 12th-graders in Southern California who had smoked in the past 30 days dropped from 19 percent in 1995 to about 9 percent in 2004 and then leveled off, with the rate of smoking just below 8%, in 2014.
+The USC study found that the number of twelfth-graders in Southern California who had smoked in the past 30 days dropped from 19%, in 1995, to about 9%, in 2004, and then leveled off, with the rate of smoking just below 8%, in 2014.
 But, when cigarettes and e-cigarettes were combined, some 14% of high school seniors in 2014 said they had smoked or vaped in the last 30 days, which is nearly an astounding 60% increase in the past decade.

-“Because e-cigarettes are perceived as less harmful and less dangerous than combustible cigarettes, another concern is that teens may be introduced to nicotine use via e-cigarettes,” Jessica Barrington-Trimis said.
+“Because e-cigarettes are perceived as less harmful and less dangerous than combustible cigarettes, another concern is that teens may be introduced to nicotine use via e-cigarettes,” Barrington-Trimis says.
 “In California, where smoking rates are among the lowest in the country, the increase in vaping, possibly followed by increases in smoking, could erode the progress that has been made over the last several decades in tobacco control.”

-By Leonard Kim
+by Leonard Kim